Givs/Givs/README.md

 I am a computer science student and dev from Brasil!🟢🟡

 - 🌟 I'm currently working as full stack developer at [Simbiose Ventures](https://www.simbioseventures.com/)
-- 🌱 I'm learning Python, Django, Javascript and Databases
+- 🌱 I'm learning Python, Django, Javascript and SQL

 **Languages and Tools:** &nbsp;